 A great way to eat this salad is with romaine lettuce boats and so-compliant crackers or chips.
 I think Barnana’s Himalayan Pink Salt – Green Plantain Chips are perfect for this.

-You can also make your own chips by following this guide How to Make Tostones (Double-Fried Green Plantain Slices).
+You can also make your own chips by following this guide How to Make Tostones (Double-Fried Green Plantain Slices) or try these baked plantain chips, which can be customized with your favorite spices.

 Enjoy, and as usual, I’d love to hear from you if you make this recipe.